A whole-property reunion, on the lake.

-Up to 50 guests across the estate.
+Up to eighteen across two houses on two acres.
 Everyone in one place, for once.

-Sleeps sixteen across the two houses.
+Sleeps up to eighteen across the two houses.
 Grandparents in the master, parents in the cottage, six kids in the bunk room with reading lights and curtains.
 One kitchen big enough to cook for everyone, one beach gradual enough for the four-year-olds, one weekend with everyone in one place.
 Three nights minimum.

 We've sorted out three generations under one roof more times than we can count.
 Send the family tree if it helps.
 Here's what tends to work.